harishankarjoshi/QA/casa.md

 This subsection requires a security key or an smartphone with the krypton app (as well as the krypton extension installed in the browser)

+The steps described below **have** to be tested in Firefox and Chrome at least (hopefully recent versions)

 (I)

 Login to Casa with the testing user